-Pro Tip: While your par levels can help you determine when to reorder to avoid stock outs, you may sometimes wish to order higher quantities to get better pricing.
+Pro Tip: While your par levels can help you determine when to reorder to avoid stockouts, you may sometimes wish to order higher quantities to get better pricing.
 Many distributors charge case breakage fees resulting in higher costs for individual bottles.
-This is especially useful for high volume products like your well liquor.
-Be careful though not to over-order on lower volume or more expensive products just to avoid case breakage fees.
+This is especially useful for high-volume products like your well liquor.
+Be careful though not to over-order on your lower volume or more expensive products just to avoid case breakage fees.
 It's usually not worth it.
 Better you pay an extra few bucks than have an extra $500 in inventory sitting on your shelf for a year.

 Pour Cost and Gross Margin

-In the bar industry we typically use the term pour cost, while in accounting and business we would use gross margin.
+In the bar industry, we typically use the term pour cost, while in accounting and business, we would use gross margin.
 They measure the same thing from two different perspectives.
-In other posts I have talked in-depth on how to calculate these so I'll skip that for now (for a quick reference see our Liquor Cost Formula Cheat Sheet).
+In other posts I have talked in-depth about how to calculate these so I'll skip that for now (for a quick reference see our Liquor Cost Formula Cheat Sheet).

 Your pour cost tells you what your cost is for every dollar in sales.
 For example, a 25% pour cost means that every dollar in sales costs you 25 cents.
 Your gross margin is how much money you make from your sales after subtracting your direct costs.
 A gross margin of 80% means that after costs for a drink (liquor, ingredients, etc...) you keep 80% of what the customer paid.

-Pour Cost or Gross Margin is one KPI that does give you a lot of information on it's own.
+Pour Cost or Gross Margin is one KPI that does give you a lot of information on its own.
 And it's a metric that you can continually work to improve.
-You want to analyze pour cost by product type, such as wines, beers and spirits.
+You want to analyze pour cost by product types, such as wines, beers, and spirits.
 There are two ways to lower your pour cost:

 - Increase prices